The Blog Social

 2. Bulk AI Content Generation

 This is where things get exciting.
 One click generates pin titles and descriptions for ALL your pins at once.
 Not one by one—ALL of them.
-The AI pulls keywords from your actual blog posts and creates Pinterest-optimized copy that’s designed to get found in search.
+The AI pulls keywords from your actual blog posts and creates Pinterest-optimised copy that’s designed to get found in search.

 3. Smart Scheduling That Prevents Spam Flags

 Here’s the secret sauce: the AI creates multiple pins for the same post but never schedules them back-to-back.
-There’s always at least a one-day interval between pins from the same URL, which keeps you off Pinterest’s spam radar while maximizing your content’s reach.
+There’s always at least a one-day interval between pins from the same URL, which keeps you off Pinterest’s spam radar while maximising your content’s reach.

 Who Should (And Shouldn’t) Use Pinterest Automation Tools